- 1What Is a Calcium Channel Blocker?

 Crucial monitoring of electrocardiogram (ECG) and pulse oximeter.

 Calcium channel blocker poisoning does not have any specific antidote treatment available.
 However, the condition can be managed according to the mechanism of drug toxicity levels in the body.
-Some medicines or therapy for treating toxicity includes:
+Some medicines or therapies for treating toxicity include:

 First-line treatment is given immediately by managing the airway, breathing, and assessing the vital signs.